Environmental Grant Program

 2015 New Jersey American Water Environmental Grant Program

 New Jersey American Water is issuing six grants totaling more than $36,000 to the following organizations:

 - Central Jersey Stream Team (Old Bridge) will perform several cleanups of refuse in and along the Raritan River, from Branchburg to Bound Brook.

 - Great Swamp Watershed Association (New Vernon) will conduct an environmental education program to bring awareness to community members as to their proximity within the watershed, identify their drinking water and wastewater inflow and outflow sites, and how storm water runoff impacts local water supply.

-- Kean University (Union) will restore and improve water source protection for the Manasquan River in Monmouth County by conducting worships and river bank stabilization projects with local high school students along with the New Jersey Water Supply Authority.
+- Kean University (Union) will restore and improve water source protection for the Manasquan River in Monmouth County by conducting workshops and river bank stabilization projects with local high school students along with the New Jersey Water Supply Authority.

 - Mt.
 Holly Environmental Commission (Mt.
 Holly) plans to replace turf grass with native grasses and plants in four naturalized detention basins.
 The project aims to protect the Rancocas Creek through effective storm water runoff.